AshCoolman/docs/guides/frontend-dictionary.md

 TypeScript is a super-set of the JavaScript language that introduces types (plus interfaces and new JavaScript features).
 It allows type-checking during development time with supported editors such as Visual Studio.
 The compiler requires information about the “shape” of a module in a type-definition-file.

+Some contributions first made to the [Simplified JavaScript Jargon](https://github.com/HugoGiraudel/SJSJ)